 As organizations move cloud capabilities across the WAN to users at the edge, industries such as healthcare and finance have a higher burden to protect sensitive data that comes with strict compliance requirements.
 Cloud edge security prioritizes important security fundamentals such as encryption, both for data stored locally and for data in transit between the network core and edge computing devices.

 The shift to the network edge means users require direct internet access to cloud and SaaS applications.
-But while this connectivity improves access for users, it also increases the risk of malicious activity moving from the internet into the corporate network.
+But while this connectivity improves the employee experience, it also increases the risk of malicious activity moving from the internet into the corporate network.

-To address the need for a cybersecurity model that reflects these new security requirements, Gartner in 2019 proposed a new concept called Secure Access Service Edge, or SASE, which converges SD-WAN capabilities with network security functionality as a cloud-delivered service.
+To address the need for a cybersecurity model that reflects these new security requirements, many organizations are turning to Secure Access Service Edge, or SASE, which converges SD-WAN capabilities with network security functionality as a cloud-delivered service.

 The SASE framework includes capabilities such as cloud access security broker (CASB), firewall as a service (FWaaS) and zero-trust security solutions—all available in a single cloud-delivered service model that simplifies IT.